-This is maintenance of an existing drainage system, by clearing trees and jetting a section of 10" pipe that is over 100 years old.
+This is maintenance of an existing drainage system, by replacing a section of 10" pipe that is over 100 years old with a new 12" High performance plastic (HPPP) pipe.

 Describe the structure of the program (i.e. what is the flow of the funding, are there any contractors/subrecipients/beneficiaries?) (see Appendix C for information on non-Federal entities)